rusinmt/Portfolio/Excel/readme.md

 End Sub
 ```

-First one helps to clear manual filters for "County", "Make" and "Model" slicers while exploaring the data.
+First one helps to clear manual filters for "County", "Make" and "Model" slicers while exploring the data.

 ```vba
 Sub DropDown()